 The practice of professional nursing requires current sobriety and fitness.
-If you have been addicted to or treated (i.e. attending support groups, out-patient treatment centers) for the use of alcohol or any other drug within the last five (5) years, it must be disclosed to the Texas Board of Nursing.
+If you have been addicted to or treated (i.e. attending support groups, out-patient treatment centers) for the use of

 Welding Technology

 Certificate of Completion

 The welding program is designed to train the student in the fundamentals of industrial welding processes with emphasis on layout and design.
 Specific areas of training include welding processes, welding procedures, blueprint reading, welding metallurgy, plate welding, pipe welding, pipe fitting, plate and pipe layout and fabrication, welding inspection and weld testing methods.
 Preparation for ASME testing is included in the curriculum.